Purgatoire River: Settlement

+The population of Las Animas County (in which most of the watershed is located) declined from 38,975 in 1920 to 14,535 in 2020.

+PCMS

-The Piñon Canyon Maneuver Site is a large military base located along the western bank of the Purgatoire River.
-Citizens groups opposed plans of the U.S. Army to expand the base.
-On November 25, 2013, the U.S. Army announced that its plan to expand the Piñon Canyon Maneuver site had been cancelled.
+The Piñon Canyon Maneuver Site (PCMS), belonging to the U.S. Army, comprises a large land area used for seasonal maneuvers and training exercises.
+It is located along the western bank of the Purgatoire River.
+Plans to expand the base aroused the opposition of local ranchers and citizen groups.
+On November 25, 2013, the U.S. Army announced that it had abandoned its plan to expand the PCMS.

-In popular culture
+Near the PCMS is the Purgatoire River track site, one of the largest dinosaur fossil track sites in North America.
+The site is located on public land of the Comanche National Grassland, along the Purgatoire River south of La Junta in Otero County.

+Cultural references

 The river is frequently referred to as the Picketwire River in the film The Man Who Shot Liberty Valance (1962), and once in the film True Grit (2010).
 This is a folk-etymologizing anglophone phonological approximation of the French pronunciation /pyʁ.ɡa.ˡtwaʁ/, developed by English-speaking settlers who later came to the area.

 The Purgatoire River is referenced in the 2017 Netflix miniseries Godless.
 It is also mentioned as the Purgatory in the Pulitzer Prize winning book Lonesome Dove by Larry McMurtry, as the place where the renegade Blue Duck goes into hiding.